 In 2017, seven states—California, Indiana, Montana, South Carolina, Oregon, Tennessee and West Virginia—passed legislation to increase fuel taxes.
 Additionally, Utah enacted measures to accelerate the motor fuel tax indexing provisions implemented in the state’s 2015 fuel tax legislation, likely leading to a fuel tax increase in subsequent years.

 New Jersey was the only state to enact legislation to increase state fuel taxes in 2016, following a much more active 2015 in which eight states—Georgia, Idaho, Iowa, Michigan, Nebraska, South Dakota, Utah and Washington—passed legislation to increase fuel taxes, and two more states—Kentucky and North Carolina—altered the structure of their taxes in order to limit decreasing revenues.

 In 2014, lawmakers in Michigan (later overturned by voters), New Hampshire and Rhode Island enacted fuel tax legislation.
-In 2013, six states—Maryland, Massachusetts, Pennsylvania, Vermont, Virginia and Wyoming—and the District of Columbia did the same.
+In 2013, six states—Maryland, Massachusetts, Pennsylvania, Vermont, Virginia and Wyoming—and D.C. did the same.